What You Should Expect With A Thread Lift

 So are doctors recommending combining a thread lift with another skin treatment?

 Thread lifts alone can't fix excess skin or a loss of facial volume.
 In order to get the very best result, doctors do combine the thread lift with other skin treatments.

 Dr. Few often combines thread lifts with other treatments in his own practice:

 “Used alone, results can last up to 18 months.
 But we often use the absorbable suture lift in combination with fillers, lasers and other nonsurgical facial treatments to create a ‘stackable treatment.'
 The results are expected to last several years when combined with other treatments and wear off gradually.”

 The new, absorbable thread lifts are another great option for skin rejuvenation.
-As more medical practices offer this treatment, I would expect the results to get better and better - especially when combined with other treatments!
+As more medical providers offer this treatment and gain experience, I would expect the results to get better and better - especially when combined with other treatments!
 Thanks for reading!
 And good luck!

 Masterpiece Skin Restoration is your online resource for all things medical aesthetics, skincare, beauty and wellness.
 We keep you up to date on leading edge technology and the services available to help you restore your natural beauty.

 We have all the information you need to restore your skin!